Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

    export STORAGE_CFS_CONFIG_NAME=""
    ```

-   Note that the storage node configuration might also be titled `minimal-management` depending on the value
+   Note that the storage node configuration might be titled `minimal-management-` or `storage-` depending on the value
    set in the sat `bootprep` file.

    Save the name of the IMS images from the `final_image_id` column: